ChangePool/cardano-improvement-proposals/incentives/response.md

   <code>—Securities and Exchange Commission (SEC), <a href="https://www.sec.gov/files/rules/interp/2026/33-11412.pdf" target="_blank">Application of the Federal Securities Laws to Certain Types of Crypto Assets and Certain Transactions Involving Crypto Assets</a></code>
 </p>

 According to the SEC, functional crypto systems successfully attract users who voluntarily cooperate and coordinate.
 The _Analysis of Cardano's Incentive Mechanism_ report casts doubt on the capability of Cardano users to cooperate and coordinate.
 Therefore, Cardano is not functional.

-Comparing long- and short-term benefits as well as costs (Hardin & Steinberger, 2013) while acknowledging the relatively long history of general unwillingness or inability within the Cardano ecosystem for individuals and groups to consider positive sum (non-numeric) values, the current CIP proposes submitting a Cardano governance action to enable Cardano to survive longer by reducing rewards about 50 percent as soon as possible, conserving the ADA reserves currently subsidizing the staking reward system unsustainably.
+Resistance to change is a long-standing and frustrating problem.
+The following stages are designed reflect commitment and address readiness for change:

+- **Precontemplation**—No intention to change.
+Problem behavior seen as having more pros than cons.
+- **Contemplation**—Thinking about changing.
+Seeking information about problem.
+Evaluating pros and cons of change.
+Self- and environmental reevaluation.
+- **Preparation**—Ready to change in attitude and behavior.
+May have begun to increase self-regulation and to change.
+Increased commitment.
+- **Action**—Modifying the problem behavior.
+Learning skills, methods and processes to prevent reversal to full return to problem behavior.
+- **Maintenance**—Sustaining changes that have been accomplished.
+Continue methods of overt behavior change.

 ## References